 In a conflict situation it’s easy to get entangled in what the other person is doing that upsets me.
 But that’s not helpful — it only adds to my anger or shame and makes things worse.

-When there’s tension in my relationship with Bill or someone else I take out The Communication Wheel.
-It’s simple questions that clear up the tangle of emotions and thoughts in me and guides me in communicating with “I Statements” to invite my loved one to understand me.
+When there’s tension in my relationship with Bill or someone else I take out the Soul Talk Wheel.
+It features simple questions that clear up the tangle of emotions and thoughts in me and guides me in communicating with “I Statements” to invite my loved one to understand me.
 I also use it to listen and empathize with others better.

-There are five key questions in The Communication Wheel:
+There are five key questions in the Soul Talk Wheel: